Kristina01111000/Drws_site/README.md

 -  Make word documentary be bold
 - Make the hot part of the links smaller, so they stick out more, so “they tap into ” is hot , not the whole widget “click here” part be hot
 - Make the hot part bold
-- Check that the redirect from login goes to the home page
-- See why dr w is being sent to the promo page when clicking on logo while logged in, when clicking on the link that says home page he gets sent to the promo page, even the url sends him to the promo page -> resetting the redirect fixed it fixed it

-- scorecard done
 - Try to put the logo underneath the line, if not remove it -> remove it. it looks bad
 - Put the course content into topics for 4 month learning program
 - Remove the word introduction from the top of the course content
 - 4 element course spacing when window is small fix it
 - Check on other account how the course content that we don’t have access to yet looks
-- make promo page video smaller on desktop
 - remind him about ein

 promo page video logo shows